mohsince-04/fish-flowmodoro/README.md

 ![Demo of Flowmodoro](demo.gif)

-This project and its documentation were created with the help of  [DeepSeek](chat.deepseek.com) , and all audio cues were AI-generated using  [Synthesys](https://app.synthesys.live).
+This project was mainly created with the help of  [DeepSeek](chat.deepseek.com) , and all audio cues were AI-generated using  [Synthesys](https://app.synthesys.live).

 ---